Love Island contestants get paid to be on the show, it's been revealed.

 The former Love Island contestants have capitalised on their new-found fame through sponsored posts, as brands everywhere line up to use the much-loved Love Islanders as a way to get their products in front of millions.

 OddsMonkey previously analysed Love Island’s 2017 contestants’ Instagram followers to calculate how much each of the ten most followed contestants are earning through sponsored ads on social.

 Winner Kem has done a series of sponsored ads, partnering with well-known brands such as First Choice Holidays, potentially earning a staggering £8,600 for one post thanks to his large army of social media followers.

 Joint winner, Amber Davies, may not have as many followers as her ex Kem Cetinay, but with 1.6 million followers on Instagram, Amber has the potential to earn around £6,880 for just one promotional post.

 Chris Hughes also has a huge earning potential through social media promotion; his 1.9 million followers could earn him £8,170 per post.

 Similarly, Olivia Atwood’s 1.5 million followers could see her rake in £6,450 for every promotional Instagram post.

-The new series of Love Island will begin on Monday, June 3, ITV2 has confirmed.
+The current series of Love Island will conclude on Monday, July 29.